Choose your poison:

 Kevin O'Meara's: photos, audio, video

-photo by dina kelberman
+photo by holden warren

 Robby Rackleff (aka Blue Leader)